 Any gifts or donations of real property to the City shall be governed by Section 2.04.160 and any regulations adopted pursuant to said provision by the City Administrator.
-For purposes of applying tho limit on delegeted authority to accept gifts as set forth in said provision, the fair market value (as defined in Section 2.42.010) of the real property being donated shall be considered.
+For purposes of applying the limit on delegated authority to accept gifts as set forth in said provision, the fair market value (as defined in Section 2.42.010) of the real property being donated shall be considered.